-It is political in the sense that it exposes social issues, injustice and lack of political freedoms.
+Political in the sense that it exposes social issues, injustice and lack of political freedoms.
 Much of the rap music coming out of the west nowadays deals with love, women, alcohol, partying and the “good life”, a theme immortalized by Kanye West’s popular song with the same name.
 Middle Eastern rappers, on the other hand, tend to have a cause.
-Even in Lebanon, a country without its own Arab Spring, people jam to the song Thawra by national icon Rayess Bek.
+Even in Lebanon, a country without its own Arab Spring, people jam to the song Thawra (revolution) by national icon Rayess Bek.
 It begins with a call for change: “The people want the downfall of the regime”.

 But hip-hop in the Middle East still has a long way to go before gaining recognition amongst the big masses.
 Young rappers continue to battle stereotypes and misconceptions about an art form they use as a way of expressing their rightful opinions.
 For example, under Kadhafi’s reign, rapping was considered a felony.